giantswarm/docs/src/content/advanced/configure-dex-in-your-cluster/index.md

 In this guide, we will use a `dex` deployment for each cluster that we want to authenticate against.
 There are different ways to architecture how your authenticate against your Kubernetes API with an OIDC tool, but in my opinion using a single `dex` deployment by cluster offers to be more resilient and independent that having a single Dex instance for all.

-In Giant Swarm, we have built an [App Platform](https://docs.giantswarm.io/app-platform/) that helps us to deploy apps across clusters using a single API endpoint.
+In Giant Swarm, we built an [App Platform](https://docs.giantswarm.io/app-platform/) that helps us deploy apps across clusters using a single API endpoint.
 In this example, we define a configmap with the `dex` values configuration and an App custom resource with the parameters to install the application in the desired cluster.

 ```yaml
 apiVersion: v1